vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 Origin: a donor is preparing to give robes to the community.
 Bhikkhus from the group-of-six convince the donors to give the robes to them instead.

 **Perception** is a factor, one must know that the item is already allocated.
-There is no offence if one didn't know.
+There is no offense if one didn't know.

 After forfeiting the item, the bhikkhu will receive it back.
 The community may decide if the item is unsuitable for a bhikkhu to use.